Geeksltd/Olive.ApiClient/README.md

 {
      class CategoriesList : FullScreen
      {
-         public Bindable<Category[]> Source => Api.Categories.Latest;
+         // The page will load instantly from the latest cache.
+No waiting. public Bindable<Category[]> Source => Api.Categories.Latest;

          protected override void OnNavigationStarted()
          {
-             // This method will call the server to attempt getting the latest data.
+             // This will attempt to get fresh data from the server.
-             // If anything was changed, the Bindable value will simply change.
-Otherwise the latest cache will be used.
+             // If anything was changed, the normal binding engine will update the UI.
-             // The page will load instantly from the latest page, and if new data actually arrived, the UI will update to reflect that.
-             // So no action is needed by you, and yet you get the best mix of performance and up-to-date-ness possible.
+             // No further action is required by you.
              Api.Categories.Latest.TryRefresh();
          }
      }
 }
 ```
+This mechanism will mean that:
+ - Your UI is rendered instantly (from the latest cache).
+ - If there is new data, you will get that and update the UI with no added delay
+ - You get the best of performance and recency.
+No compromise.